bitcart/bitcart/conf/README.md

 This directory contains an `.env.sample` file, containing explanation of what different config values do.

-When configuring BitcartCC, you can start with this sample, and configure it for your needs, like so:
+When configuring Bitcart, you can start with this sample, and configure it for your needs, like so:

 ```bash
 cp .env.sample .env
 # edit .env file for your environment
 ```

-Also this directory contains an `.env.dev.sample` file - this config is used by BitcartCC developers when adding new features.
+Also this directory contains an `.env.dev.sample` file - this config is used by Bitcart developers when adding new features.

 `terminals.json` file is an configuration for [VS Code Terminals extension](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-terminals), which allows to start all the tasks at once and start developing.